What Are Autonomous Wheelchairs?

 Challenges With Creating Autonomous Wheelchairs

 A bathroom is an easy target, but what if the driver is hoping to travel to a more specific environment (ie the coffee table to the right of the doorway separating the kitchen and living room)?
 Considering input method must be adaptable for people who have a difficult time speaking or typing the challenge increases.
 All of these challenges will be faced by developers looking to create self-driving technology for wheelchairs.

 While Google Maps and other automobile tracking software has been perfecting available maps of streets and traffic, there are no such maps making blueprints of buildings-this means that autonomous vehicle technology must either find ways of interpreting the environment at a human level of understanding (ie- reading signs, sensing walls and obstacles etc), or every building that self-driving wheelchairs are in must be carefully mapped and categorized.

 All autonomous technology is a challenge.
 It will be years before self-driving cars begin to emerge on the market.
 As you can see, self-driving wheelchairs pose even greater of a challenge for software developers and thus will likely take even longer to emerge onto the market.

 The benefit that self-driving wheelchairs will inevitably bring to the population who uses them is incredible.
 Working towards an autonomous future for wheelchair controls is certainly a good thing- but the challenges are real as well.
-Our next post will look at the ethical implications of self driving chairs- the good and the bad!
+Braze Mobility‘s next post will look at the ethical implications of self driving chairs: the good and the bad!